jeremysb1/NASA-MC/README.md

 # NASA Mission Control Project

-I am building this application with React, Hooks, routing with express.js., Node, and MongoDB.

-I also use the SpaceX API.

 The purpose of this project was to expand my skills with Node and MongoDB.

+I also built this with React, Hooks, and express.js for routing, and used the SpaceX API.

-This application allows users to schedule launch missions, and view upcoming and past missions with NASA and SpaceX.
+This application allows users to schedule launch missions, delete missions, and view upcoming and past missions with NASA and SpaceX.

 ## Homepage